zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 ## Helper SDK Classes

-As a part of the `Microsoft.CmdPal.Extensions` namespace, we'll provide a set of default implementations and helper classes that developers can use to make authoring extensions easier.
+As a part of the `Microsoft.CommandPalette.Extensions` namespace, we'll provide a set of default implementations and helper classes that developers can use to make authoring extensions easier.